Find Affordable College Courses

 $13,119 Average Tuition & Fees

-Out of the 18 schools in Virginia that were part of this year’s ranking, George Mason University landed the # 4 spot on the list.
+The excellent programs at George Mason University helped the school earn the #4 place on this year’s ranking of the best economics schools in Virginia.
 GMU is a fairly large public school located in the large suburb of Fairfax.

 The average tuition and fees for an in-state undergraduate at GMU are $13,119 a year.
 Economics majors at GMU take out an average of $22,987 in student loans while working on their egree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $263.